blakegarretson/essentials/main.md

   - [Greenshot](http://getgreenshot.org/) was my old favorite, and you may want to use it if ShareX is confusing or seems like overkill.

-  - It's worth noting that recent versions of Windows 10 now come with a tool called “Snip & Sketch” that does something similar (use SHIFT + WINDOWS + S key combo to access it), although it doesn’t automatically save the image to a file.
+  - It’s worth noting that recent versions of Windows 10 now come with a tool called “Snip & Sketch” that does something similar (use SHIFT + WINDOWS + S key combo to access it), although it doesn’t automatically save the image to a file.

 - [Shottr](https://shottr.cc/) is an amazing tool for screenshots on Mac.
 It has all the usual features plus cool stuff like scrolling captures (for long webpages) and OCR text recognition so you can cut and paste text from images on your screen. **(Mac)**